 Actively learn about other cultures

-Observe and understand your partners’ behaviour
+Observe and understand your partners’ behavior

 Adapt your marketing material